Nada-T-Alharbi/Foreign-Pilgrims-Analysis-using-Machine-Learning/README.md

-# Foreign-Pilgrims-Analysis-using-Machine-Learning
 # **Foreign Pilgrims Analysis using Machine Learning**
-### A Data Science Project for Predicting the Number of Foreign Pilgrims
+### A Project for Predicting the Number of Foreign Pilgrims

 ## **Project Overview**
 This project analyzes and predicts the number of foreign pilgrims based on historical data, including factors such as **year, month, and age category**.
 The dataset is preprocessed, cleaned, and used to train machine learning models such as **Logistic Regression**.